 - Less manual work in managing basic supply chain processes and transactions.

 - A decreased prevalence of errors within supply chain systems and data.

 - Lower safety risks to employees through deployments of automation that involve robotics.

-- Increased attractiveness of the supply chain due to its tech-driven nature that will help alleviate the talent shortage.
+- Increased appeal of supply chain jobs due to their tech-driven nature, helping to alleviate the talent shortage.

-- More transparency within supply chain processes that help keep customers and stakeholders informed.
+- More transparency within future supply chain processes that help keep customers and stakeholders informed.